 Except as otherwise determined by the Compensation Committee, the recipient of an unvested award generally may not sell, transfer, pledge, exchange or otherwise encumber the award prior to vesting.
-In addition, except as otherwise determined by the Compensation Committee, stock options and SARs are nontransferable except by will or by the laws of descent or distribution or, in the case of non-qualified stock options and SARs that are not granted in "tandem" with a stock option, pursuant to a qualified domestic relations order.
+In addition, except as otherwise determined by the Compensation Committee, stock options and SARs are nontransferable except by will or by the laws of descent or distribution.